 Despite this, Picasa is still available and continues to work anywhere it's already installed.
 It is fully compatible with Windows 10, although there won't be any new updates made.
 Picasa software no longer works online, however, so you will not be able to add or sync albums or individual photos.
 Picassa is also available for Mac.

 While Picasa itself is no longer receiving updates or official support, Google Photos emerged as its successor, integrating many of Picasa's features into its online platform.
 Google Photos offers cloud-based photo storage, organization, and basic editing tools.
 Users who enjoyed Picasa's functionalities might find similarities in Google Photos.

 Despite its discontinuation, Picasa remains a nostalgic favorite for users who appreciated its straightforward approach to photo management and editing.
 However, its lack of continued support means it may not be the best choice for users seeking modern features or ongoing updates.

 As an alternative to Picasa, Google recommends using their Google Photos service to create albums, share photos, edit photos, and search your photos.

 There are also other alternatives to Picasa.
-For a simple photo organizer, Fotobounce does a decent-enough job, although its interface isn't very user friendly.
+Fotobounce does a decent enough job for a simple photo organizer, although its interface isn't very user-friendly.
 FastStone Image Viewer is both an image viewer and editor, although it lacks Picasa's top-notch editing functionality.
 Ribbet Photo Editor provides intuitive photo editing services across platforms.

 IrfanView allows for the robust viewing of images and the editing (and batch editing) of photos, while ACDSee is an image organizer, viewer, and image editor program.

-For those who want more powerful photo editing, Adobe Photoshop is one of the most advanced and popular image editors in the world.
+For those who want more powerful photo editing, Adobe Photoshop is one of the world's most advanced and popular image editors.
 Adobe Photoshop Lightroom, meanwhile, is simpler and easier to use but still features advanced tools.